ayushjava07/talawa/docs/docs/auto-docs/view_model_widgets_view_models_comments_view_model/CommentsViewModel/initialise.md

 To verify things are working, check out the native platform logs.
 **params**:

--   `postID`: The post id for which comments are to be fetched.
+-   `post`: The post for which comments are to be fetched.

 **returns**: None